Debas-31/dbus-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: Desktop version
+# Portfolio: Animation and Transition

->This project of Milestone-Four focuses on the desktop version of my portfolio.
+>This project of Milestone focuses on the desktop version of my portfolio.
-The aim of this project to parse a Figma design to create an awesome UI, understanding the importance of UX and respostive web page using media query technology. while doing the best practices (Linter, Github Flow, Professional commits, pull request and documentation)
+The aim of this project to create an awesome UI, understanding the importance of UX using animation and transition technologies. while doing the best practices (Linter, Github Flow, Professional commits, pull request and documentation)

 ## Desktop version